Home Alone: Managing Your Adult Dog’s Independence

 Creating a pet emergency kit

 It's always important to be prepared for emergencies, especially when you have a dog.
-Create a pet emergency kit that includes essential items such as a first aid kit, a supply of your dog's medications if applicable, extra food and water, blankets, and copies of important documents like records and contact information for your veterinarian.
+Create a pet emergency kit that includes essential items such as a first aid kit, a supply of your dog's medications if applicable, extra food and water, blankets, and copies of important documents like vaccination records and contact information for your veterinarian.
 Store this kit in an easily accessible location, and make sure that everyone in your household knows where it is and how to use its contents.

 Arranging for a trustworthy pet sitter or doggy daycare